Finite mixture representations of zero-and-$N$-inflated distributions for count-compositional data: Derivation of the distributions

-We now aim to marginalise out the latent variable $\phi$ from Equation \eqref{eq:pmf_zanim_augmented} and ensure that the function $\int \Pr\lbrack \mathbf{Y} = \mathbf{y}, \phi; \bm{\lambda}, \bm{\zeta} \rbrack \dd \phi$ will be a proper PMF.
-We state our main result concerning the PMF of this new distribution, named the zero-\&-$N$-inflated multinomial (ZANIM) distribution, after first introducing some notation that will help to represent ZANIM as a finite mixture.
+We now aim to marginalise out the latent variable $\phi$ from \eqref{eq:pmf_zanim_augmented} and ensure that the function $\int p(\mathbf{y}, \phi; \bm{\lambda}, \bm{\zeta}) \dd \phi$ will be a proper PMF.
+We state our main result concerning the PMF of this new distribution, named the zero-and-$N$-inflated multinomial (ZANIM) distribution, after first introducing some notation that will help to represent it in the form of a finite mixture.

-\begin{definition} Let $\mathfrak{K} = \{\mathcal{K} \subseteq \{1,\ldots,d\}; 1 \leq \lvert\mathcal{K}\rvert \leq d-2\}$ represent the set of all subsets $\mathcal{K}$ of $\{1,\ldots,d\}$ with cardinality between $1$ and $d - 2$, such that the subsets $\mathcal{K}$ gather categories with counts of zero, excluding the cases where exactly $d$ and $d-1$ categories are zero-inflated. \end{definition}
+\begin{definition} Let $\mathfrak{K} = \{\mathcal{K} \subseteq \{1,\ldots,d\}; 1 \leq \lvert\mathcal{K}\rvert \leq d-2\}$ represent the set of all subsets $\mathcal{K}$ of $\{1,\ldots,d\}$ with cardinality $\lvert\mathcal{K}\rvert$ between $1$ and $d - 2$, such that the subsets $\mathcal{K}$ gather categories with counts of zero, excluding the cases where exactly $d$ and $d-1$ categories are zero-inflated. \end{definition}